The U.S.G.L. Diversity Task Force Diversity Modules - Thelema for All

-The monthly module (MoMod) is an educational packet created by the MoMod team, a subgroup of the U.S.G.L.
+The Thelema For All Diversity Modules are educational packets created by the Thelema for All Diversity Module team, a subgroup of the U.S.G.L.
 Diversity Task Force.
-A Diversity MoMod is a monthly discussion and reflection tool, designed to be completed by a small group or individuals in 1-2 hours.
-Each module focuses on a single topic surrounding diversity and inclusion, supported by one resource, five discussion prompts, a self-reflection question and a feedback survey.
-The resource is usually a video lasting 15- 45 minutes.
-The discussion prompts are used to generate conversation about the single module topic.
+The Thelema for All modules are intended to be a discussion and reflection tool and are designed to be completed by a small group or an individual in 1-2 hours.
+Each module focuses on a single topic surrounding diversity and inclusion and is supported by one resource, five discussion prompts, a self-reflection question, and a feedback survey.
+The resource can be a video, podcast, or article.
+The five discussion prompts are used to generate conversation about the single module topic.
 The self-reflection question is designed to relate the material back to Thelema.
-Two versions of the module packet exist.
-One is intended for small group discussion and includes the MoMod and facilitator notes.
-The other is intended for self study and includes the MoMod and a self-study guide.

 Contact your local body leadership for more information about discussion groups or access to a module for self study.

 In this foundational module, participants are encouraged to discuss ways to have hard conversations in light of fraternal bonds and explore the definitions of privilege and injustice.
 The resource video centers around the idea that it is important to first understand a problem before trying to fix it.
 Participants will be asked to discuss ways to reduce marginalization in their own spaces and in their communities.
 The module finishes with a challenge to each individual to measure the material in light of Liber Tzaddi, verse 22, 40-44.